 I spoke with journalist Alexandra Cain recently about how easy it is to become insufferable if you’ve got even the slightest bit of power, and how important it is not to abuse your power in business.

-You can read the full article on the Sydney Morning Herald website, here.
+You can read the full article (by Alexandra Cain) on the Sydney Morning Herald website, here.

 A recent experience with a client reminded me about how easy it is to become insufferable if you’ve got a bit of power.